 Glass jars, metal cans or boxes with tightly fitted lids or moisture- and vapor-resistant freezer cartons make good containers for storing dried foods.
 Heavy-duty plastic bags are acceptable but are not insect- and rodent-proof.

-Pack food in amounts that will be used in a recipe.
-Every time a package is re-opened, the food is exposed to air and moisture that lower the quality of the food.
+Pack food in amounts that match typical recipe requirements.
+Every time a package is re-opened, the food is exposed to air and moisture.
+This exposure can degrade the dried vegetables by introducing moisture that leads to clumping, loss of texture, and flavor, as well as increasing the risk of microbial growth.

 Dried foods should be stored in cool, dry, dark areas.
 Recommended storage times for dried foods range from four months to one year.
 Because food quality is affected by heat, the storage temperature helps determine the length of storage; the higher the temperature, the shorter the storage time.
 Vegetables have about half the shelf-life of fruits, and can generally be stored for six months at 60 °F or three months at 80 °F.